-Over the course of just 53 days, serial killers Alton Coleman and Debra Brown murdered eight people across six states in the American Midwest.
+Over the course of just 53 days, Alton Coleman and Debra Brown killed eight people across six states in the American Midwest.

 Alton Coleman had a way with words.
 The serial killer was charming enough to gain the trust of people he barely knew — before brutally murdering them.
 From May to July 1984, he terrorized the American Midwest.

 But the 28-year-old wasn’t acting alone.
 Coleman’s 21-year-old girlfriend Debra Brown gleefully partook in his crimes, which included eight murders, seven rapes, three kidnappings, and 14 armed robberies.

 Police were desperate to catch Alton Coleman and Debra Brown, but the deadly duo eluded authorities for 53 days.
 And while that may sound like a short time, they were still able to do a horrific amount of damage.

 The Crimes Of Alton Coleman And Debra Brown